CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_1_dataset.md

-Each dataset has its own page.
+Each dataset has its page.
 Here is the example of one dataset, MSV000079843.

 ### Dataset page
 If you know the dataset MSV ID or PXD ID, such as MSV000079843 or PXD015300, you can search in the main MassIVE webpage.